krishnadevz/krishnadevz.github.io/index.md

 # Hello World👋!

-I'm krishna Learning Full Stack(MERN) developer and more used to of frontend Development.
+I'm krishna Learning Full Stack(MERN) developer and i am looking for frontend development related opportunities.
 I am final year Computer science and engineering student.
 I am currently working as Jr FullStack Developer Intern @Codeswop(Cape Town SA)remotely , and i also like to contribute to various opensource projects/organizations on [Github](https://github.com/krishnadevz), I focus on learning, web development, opensource projects, and software tools.
 I'm the active tech blogger on [Dev.to](https://dev.to/krishnakakade) where i write things about web-development and web frameworks/computer related stuff mostly.